revolunet/JSbooks/README.md

 ## HOW TO ADD YOUR PUBLICATION

 If you find a nice ebook about Javascript, feel free to fork JSbooks and add it in a few steps :

+- Fork project && `npm install` to install dependancies.
 - Paste the informations into the JSON file.
-- Please include a .png file for the cover : less than 100Ko.
+- Please include a .jpg file for the cover : less than 100Ko.
 - Make a pull request.

 Alternatively, you can send us an email with book infos : JSbooks@revolunet.com